jeevanbisht/ConditionalAccessPolicies/api/CAPolicies-post.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new [policy](../resources/ConditionalAccessPolicies.md) object by specifying display name, policy type, and policy description.
+Create a new [Conditional Access policy](../resources/ConditionalAccessPolicies.md) object by specifying display name, policy type, and policy description.

 >Note: The policy details will be validated before being stored.
 If it does not pass validation, a 400 Bad Request will be returned.